zainbaq/webgpt/README.md

 python ./app/run.py -u <url> -r
 ```

-If you have already done the step above once and the data/processed directory has 2 files.
-You can omit the -r flag to skip the research.
+If you have already done the step above once and the data/processed directory has 2 files, you can omit the -r flag to skip the research phase.
 ```
 python ./app/run.py -u <url>
 ```